Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Problems.md

 ```
 systemd-resolve --status
 ```
-### Possible solutions

-We try to run exportfsReboot.sh as a root cron tab job at reboot.
+I added exportfsReboot.sh to root crontab job at reboot.
-This seems to have patched the problem.
-I am adding the fix to newComputerSetup.sh.
+This will be added by newComputerSetup.sh.